René Moncada: Mott's apple juice controversy

-René's 1982 painting of Mott's apple juice can (left) with a photo of the subsequently redesigned label, sexually suggestive content eliminated (right, 1983).

 During the 1970s, Moncada would become well known in New York art and sex scenes for his artistic representations of female genitalia, making the artist a some-time target of anti-pornographic groups over the years.

 An ability to pick out subliminally depicted labia from advertisements and elsewhere, whether actual or imagined, was exploited in a recurring magazine article in which René, dubbing himself "Nature's Ambassador", would point out occurrences of "the sacred image" peeking out from, as per one entry, sculptural elements found decorating New York's Central Park.

 In the early 1980s, René noticed what seemed to him a subliminal image embedded within the label design of Mott's apple juice cans.

 The label, showing a detailed rendering of a halved apple, contained what René insisted was an obvious representation of a vagina.

 René created a painted replica of the can, similar to Andy Warhol's Campbell's Soup artwork.

 With the full painting standing at 5-feet high, the small detail—otherwise unaltered by the artist—stood out that much more.

 Screw magazine featured a version of it on the cover of issue #725 and also reported related events which ensued.

 René held an exhibition at his own gallery in 1983 showcasing his Mott's painting, among other related works.

 The artist invited Mott's representatives, fully aware of possible retribution, and welcoming it.

 René's "Big Apple Show" also displayed the letters sent to Mott's, and their replies.

 Everyone who attended the opening reception received a poster of René's painted rendition.

 A 1981 Village Voice article titled "Apple of Temptation" covered René's Mott's artwork, and Playboy magazine included René in their annual "Year in Sex" review.

 Mott's redesigned the label soon thereafter, removing any hint of that to which René had drawn attention (pictured), and avoiding any presupposed corporate embarrassment.

 If I could sign my checks with a drawing of a vagina, I would, but the bank won't allow it.